Steve goes spearfishing with Ronnie Collins and Greg Fonts to target Amberjack season.

 Steve returns to southern Arizona to stalk one of his favorite quarries: The elusive Coues deer; unaccompanied, Steve immerses himself in the quiet Southwest desert and gets intimate with one of the most wary animals in the West.

-Lightning strikes twice: Steve has somehow beaten the odds and drawn a second Muskox tag after having to forfeit his first one four years ago due to unforeseen circumstances.
-Steve's only regret in life was passing up his opportunity to hunt Muskox.
+Lightning strikes twice -- Steve has beaten the odds and drawn a second Muskox tag after having to forfeit his first one four years ago due to unforeseen circumstances; Steve's only regret in life was passing up his opportunity to hunt Muskox.

 Last time Joe and Bryan went out with Steve they were soaked head to toe and came home meatless.
 To remedy their meat crisis while keeping them dry, Steve sets up a springtime wild turkey hunt in sunny California.